Geuthur/aa-ledger/README.md

 ## Features<a name="features"></a>

-- Graphical Overview
-- Ratting, Mining, Trading, Costs, etc.
 - Character Ledger
+  - Graphical Overview for each Character
+    - Graphical Statistics
+  - Ratting
+  - Encounter Surveillance System Payouts
+  - Mining
+  - Trading & Costs
 - Corporation Ledger
+  - Graphical Overview for each Member
+  - Ratting Tax
+  - Encounter Surveillance System Tax
+- Alliance Ledger
+  - Graphical Overview for each Corporation
+  - Ratting
+  - Encounter Surveillance System Tax
-- Planetary Ledger with Notification System
+- Planetary Ledger
+  - Graphical Overview for each Planet
+  - Notification if Extractor expire
+  - Switchable Notification for each Planet
+  - Products Overview (not include amount)
 - Events Calender

 ## Upcoming<a name="upcoming"></a>

-- Alliance Overview
+- Bug Fixing, Performance Optimation

 ## Installation<a name="installation"></a>